Bios

 Charles Adams Kelly

-Kelly studied engineering at the University of Michigan and won a scholarship to pursue his MBA at Michigan State.
+Kelly studied engineering at the University of Michigan and received a scholarship to pursue his MBA at Michigan State.
 He was admitted to the PhD Program but elected to pursue a career in industry.
 Career highlights included early use of time-sharing computers, travel to Europe and Japan, and an executive program at Harvard.

-Contact: ckelly@howlandresearch.com
+Contact: ckelly@howlandresearch.com or cakelly@umich.edu

 Allison Sugiyama